A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

-In this section, we describe the design of the ELAS simulator.
-The goal of this simulator is to enable end users to map the impact of changes to liver allocation rules on waitlist mortality rates and access to transplantation in Eurotransplant.
-We follow existing literature \cite{shechterClinicallyBasedDiscreteEvent2005, Pritsker1995, ratcliffeSimulationModellingApproach2001,ThompsonXSAM2004} in using Discrete Event Simulation (DES) for this purpose.
+The ELAS simulator was designed to enable end users to assess the impact of changes to liver allocation rules on waiting list mortality rates and access to transplantation in Eurotransplant.
+We follow existing literature \citep{shechterClinicallyBasedDiscreteEvent2005, Pritsker1995, ratcliffeSimulationModellingApproach2001, ThompsonXSAM2004} in using Discrete Event Simulation (DES) for this purpose.
 With DES, complex processes are analyzed by determining how system states are affected by a sequence of discrete events.
 Within the ELAS simulator, the system states are (i) the statuses of transplantation candidates (whether they remain alive, their last known MELD score, their accrued waiting time, and other information used in allocation), and (ii) obligations to return a graft.
-The discrete events which affect these system states are (i) patient events, which directly modify the candidate's state which include for instance updates to candidate's MELD score, and (ii) liver donation events, which lead to the transplantation of a candidate and which may result in the creation / redemption of an obligation to pay back a liver graft.
+The discrete events which affect these system states are (i) patient events, which directly modify the candidate's state (e.g.~updates to the MELD score), and (ii) liver donation events, which generally lead to the transplantation of a candidate and which may result in the creation or redemption of an obligation to pay back a liver graft.

-Apart from ET allocation rules, which candidate is transplanted at what moment is affected by several stochastic processes.
+Apart from Eurotransplant allocation rules, which candidate is transplanted at what moment is affected by several stochastic processes.
 One such process is center acceptance behavior.
-Such behavior plays a key role in liver allocation because transplantation centers frequently turn down offers of liver grafts deemed unsuitable for their candidate.
-Another stochastic process is that recipients of a liver transplant may experience graft failure, and be listed for a repeat transplantation.
-To accurately simulate outcomes of the ET liver allocation process, the ELAS simulator also has to emulate these stochastic processes.
+Such behavior plays a key role in liver allocation because transplantation centers frequently decline offers of liver grafts that the centers deem unsuitable for their candidate.
+Another stochastic process is that recipients of a liver transplant can experience graft failure, and be enlisted for a repeat transplantation.
+To accurately simulate outcomes of the Eurotransplant liver allocation process, the ELAS simulator also has to mimic these stochastic processes.